 Our charitable work and plans for the future

 We deliver support via a series of regular social meetings.
-We currently organise 10 every month in different locations around the Tonbridge and Tunbridge Wells area.
+We currently organise 7 every month in different locations around the Tonbridge and Tunbridge Wells surrounding area.
 Some are lunch clubs and some coffee groups.
-We also have a fortnightly activity based drop in group which meets in a local café.
-Some examples of recent activities are, a strawberry cream tea, How to use the internet: Websites and Email, a decoupage craft afternoon and a quiz.
 We also arrange days out and theatre or cinema trips.
 The charity is run entirely by volunteers.

-From January 2015 we shall be adding a fortnightly Sunday afternoon group in the Age UK centre in Tonbridge bringing the total number of groups to 12 each month.
+From November 2017 we shall be adding a second Paddock Wood Group at St Andrews Church in bringing the total number of groups to 8 each month.

 I started Friends Together for a small group of bereaved people in East Peckham in 2007 but it soon became very evident that there was a huge need for this kind of support